regiregi22/RaspiNail/README.md

 * Added section for checking the correct behaviour of all services
 <br/><br/>
 * Removed references and support for other hardware boards that are not Raspberry (Odroid, Pine64...)
-* Removed WIFI/Buetooth
+* Removed WIFI/Buetooth support
-* Removed access using certificates
+* Removed SSH access using certificates

 ### Pending:
 * General revision of all the software related to Lightning Network implementation